PTAB

 4. Arguments Regarding Discretionary Denial

-- Petitioner argued that denial was inappropriate because the petition was filed concurrently with a motion for joinder to an already-instituted inter partes review (IPR), Intel Corp. et al. v.
-Daniel L. Flamm, IPR2017-00282.
-Petitioner asserted that under the Board’s rules, the one-year time bar of §315(b) does not apply to a petition accompanied by a request for joinder, and that joinder would promote efficiency by allowing the Board to consider identical grounds and evidence in a coordinated proceeding.
+- Petitioner argued that discretionary denial was inappropriate because the petition was filed concurrently with a Motion for Joinder to an already-instituted inter partes review (IPR2017-00282).
+Petitioner asserted that under the Board’s rules and interpretations, the one-year time bar of 35 U.S.C. §315(b) does not apply to a petition accompanied by a request for joinder, thus making the petition timely and proper for consideration on the merits.

 5. Relief Requested

-- Petitioner requested institution of an IPR and cancellation of claims 56-63 and 70-71 of Patent RE40,264 E as unpatentable.
+- Petitioner requests institution of an inter partes review and cancellation of claims 56-63 and 70-71 of Patent RE40,264 as unpatentable.